 Recommendations for total fat intake in adults are set by the Daily Recommended Intakes.
 Fat should provide between 20 and 35% of calories for men and women aged over 30 years.9

-The FAO/WHO 2008 recommend a total PUFA consumption of between 6 and 11% total energy (E), as the risk of lipid peroxidation may increase above this level.
-The lower level is intended to decrease LDL and total cholesterol, increase HDL and decrease the risk of CHD events.
-They recommend that saturated fatty acids (SFA) in the diet should be replaced by PUFAs (ω-6 and ω-3).10
+The FAO/WHO 2008 recommend a total PUFA consumption of between 6 and 11% total energy (E) and also that saturated fatty acids (SFA) in the diet should be replaced by PUFAs (?-6 and ?-3).10

-There should be a minimum intake of 2.5%E linoleic acid and 0.5%E α-linolenic acid to prevent deficiencies of essential fatty acids.10
+There should be a minimum intake of 2.5%E linoleic acid and 0.5%E a-linolenic acid to prevent deficiencies of essential fatty acids.10

 Studies have not separated EPA and DHA intakes, so there is no specific recommendation for the single oils.
 The recommended intake for EPA+DHA is defined either as the amount of fish that should be consumed or the absolute quantities of EPA+DHA, typically between 250 and 600 mg/day.